How Pilates and Nutrition Work Best Together

 4. Don’t Fear Carbs — Choose the Right Ones

-Carbohydrates fuel your muscles and nervous system — both essential for Pilates.
+Carbohydrates fuel your muscles and nervous system which are both essential for Pilates.

 Best carb choices for Pilates clients: